-How do I connect my Vega Wallet to Console?
+How can I log into my Vega Wallet on Vega Console?

 If you don’t have a Vega Wallet you can download one from the repository.
 Once you have your wallet running you can launch Console via a proxy (instructions in the repository), and click on Local Wallet to enter the credentials you created.
 The proxy method avoids issues caused by the same origin rule, as some browsers prevent connections to

 localhost as well as other sites.